hsweet1/Exercise-two/README.md

 # Exercise-two
-# This is what I have so far to meet the deadline but I haven't given up!
+# This is what I have so far to meet the deadline but I'm still continuing to complete the task!
 ![](exercise-two-hs.gif)